-- 7.1 This next section of the document identifies the principal data types that may be created when a subscriber accesses the Internet. - 7.2 The data types have been broken down into two main areas.
-The first being the activity of the subscriber and the second the resources that a subscriber could utilise. - 7.3 When matching events on the Internet with details recorded in ISP logs it is absolutely essential to ensure that time and date information is correctly recorded.
+7.1 The attached diagram identifies the principal data types that may be created when a subscriber accesses the Internet.

+7.2 The data types have been broken down into two main areas.
+The first being the activity of the subscriber and the second the resources that a subscriber could utilise.

+7.3 When matching events on the Internet with details recorded in ISP logs it is absolutely essential to ensure that time and date information is correctly recorded.
 It is Best Practice for ISPs to synchronize their systems with global time standards using protocols such as NTP, however consideration should always be given to this not being the case for particular logs.
 Equally it is essential that enquiries about logging information provide accurate timing information.
 A frequently encountered pitfall is incorrect handling of timezone offset information and careful attention should be paid to this.

-8. Potential Value

-- 8.1 This section of the document identifies and details the potential value of the various data types to investigations.
-This is not a definitive list of data types and it must be appreciated that advances in technology may well mean that some of the data types that are currently of little value may at some stage in the future generate logs that could be useful for the purposes of investigations. - 8.2 The table below identifies each of the data types and the data that could be generated by the subscriber. - 8.3 Data can only be obtained in accordance with UK Law and international treaties.
-This document does not address this issue any further. - 8.4 Internet Service Providers retain data for business purposes.
+7.4 This is not a definitive list of data types and it must be appreciated that advances in technology may well mean that some of the data types that are currently of little value may at some stage in the future generate logs that could be useful for the purposes of investigations.

+7.6 The table below identifies each of the data types and the data that could be generated by the subscriber.

+7.6 Data can only be obtained in accordance with UK Law and international treaties.
+This document does not address this issue any further.

+7.7 Internet Service Providers retain data for business purposes.
 The procedures surrounding this data retention may affect the way in which data could be used for evidential purposes.